akashdktyagi/patient-springboot-reference-api/README.md

     * One more important change I have made here in this step.
 I have added a ```application.yml``` file.
 This file contains all the necessary Spring configuration settings.
 Currently, it has just one setting i.e. port number.
 I have set up as 9096, you can choose valid port.
     * I have also modified, the server name in the test to point to http://localhost:9096
     * And now when I ran my test, the result was better than before; i.e. I am able to get a valid reply from the api i.e. status 200.
-    * But I know this is not correct and I need to implement more things, i.e Model class, DB connections, Service Class etc. All that we will next step.
+    * But I know this is not correct and I need to implement more things, i.e Model class, DB connections, Service Class etc. All that we will do in next step.